I thought I had knitted my last afghan for a while, but… I had a lot of leftover yarn and someone who REALLY wanted an afghan made in this pattern…

 I repeat rows 1 through 4 until the afghan measures as long as I want it to be, always ending after a row 4.

 I’ve made so many of these in various lengths and widths, I know the pattern by heart.
 I usually use a size 10 1/2 36-inch circular needle and worsted weight yarn.
-(The pattern suggests a size 11 needle, worsted weight yarn, and 157 stitches to make an afghan roughly measuring 42 by 55 inches… gauge: 7 stitches = 2 inches.)
+(The pattern suggests a size 11 needle, approximately fifty ounces of worsted weight yarn, and 157 stitches to make an afghan roughly measuring 42 by 55 inches… gauge: 7 stitches = 2 inches.)

 I always add two rows of plain knitting for the top border and two rows of plain knitting for the bottom border so I can add a long knotted fringe on both ends of the afghan.